 When deemed necessary, the Town may hire an outside firm to assist with or provide a safety review of an application.
-Any fees associated with the outside safety review are an additional application fee and must be paid by the applicant.
+Any fees associated with the outside safety review are an additional application fee and must be paid by the applicant the Hillside Building Committee.
+Any variation from excavation and Grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
+No site preparation or construction shall commence until the Town has issued a Grading, demolition, or building permit.